 How to Brew Russian Tea

 What makes this Zavarka Russian Tea Recipe (заварка) different from the English tradition of drinking tea?
-The zavarka is the strong tea concentrate made with loose leaf tea .
-It’s then diluted with kipyatok (кипяток) which is boiling hot water.
+The Zavarka is the strong tea concentrate made with loose leaf tea .
+It's then diluted with kipyatok (кипяток) which is boiling hot water.
 The dilution allows the drinker to control the strength of their tea.
-Fill about a quarter of your cup with the Russian Tea Zavarka brew, and top up the rest with hot water (kipyatok).
-Adjust according to your taste.
+Fill about a quarter of your cup with the brewed Zavarka tea, and top up the rest with hot water (kipyatok).
+Adjust strength according to your taste.

-Zavarka is a very concentrated strong brew, and shouldn’t be drunk without dilution.
-I’m sure the amount of caffeine would definitely send your heart racing.
+Zavarka is a very concentrated strong brew, and shouldn't be drunk without dilution.
+I'm sure the amount of caffeine would definitely send your heart racing.
 Always use a quality loose leaf tea, instead of tea bag (which are considered floor sweepings from the tea factory).
-The quality and flavour of loose leaf tea is superior, and I find doesn’t get bitter from the tannins the longer it sits.
+That might sound snobby, but trust me!
+The quality and flavor of loose leaf tea is superior, and I find doesn't get bitter from the tannins the longer it sits.
+When people use teabags, many squeeze it when removing from the teapot.
+This releases bitter tannins, and ruins your tea.
+Use tea leaves!

-When making a Russian Tea recipe, it’s usually made with any black tea, and sometimes sweetened with a teaspoon of jam.
+When making a Zavarka, it's usually made with any black tea, and sometimes sweetened with a teaspoon of jam.
 Russian Caravan Tea mimics the original smokey flavor of long journey the tea took to get to Russia, but any quality loose leaf tea works beautifully.

 Zavarka Russian Tea Recipe (заварка)